February 22, 2021

 • looking after your own finances first and foremost.1

-There are also tools you can use for immediate stress relief such as breathing techniques, which are great to help your mind and body relax.
+There are also tools you can use for immediate stress relief such as these anxiety management strategies, which are great to help your mind and body relax.

 Directing energy toward your strengths and the things you enjoy are great ways to find moments of joy, and improve your health and happiness.1